webix-hub/docs/data/datatable/subrows.md

 -------------------------------

 If the text in a subrow is too long, you can set the **subRowHeight** property with the *auto* value.
-It will make the subrow to adjust its height to the size of the text:
+It will force the subrow to adjust its height to the size of the text:

 <img src="datatable/subrows_autoheight.png">